NA. Native Americans (including Seminole Indians) and Early Florida

 Recordings of Seminole medicine chants and songs.
 Naturalist J. Harold Matteson recorded the chants and songs and includes a historical narrative.

-Larry and Carol Aten Research Papers on Clarence Bloomfield Moore
+Lawrence E. Aten Research Papers on Clarence Bloomfield Moore

 A collection of research materials compiled by Larry Aten and his wife Carol Aten about the life and profession of amateur archaeologist Clarence B. Moore.
 This collection highlights various aspects of early 19th and 20th century archaeology, the history of Moore’s family, his personal and professional relationships, and archaeological excavation fieldwork conducted by Moore.